efekatircioglu/spotify-vibe-generator/client/MOBILE_DETECTION_README.md

 # Mobile Detection & Playlist Controls

+> **⚠️ NOTE**: The `deviceDetection.js` utility file referenced in this document has been removed.
+Components now implement device detection inline for better performance and to avoid hydration issues.

 This document explains how mobile detection works in the Spotify Vibe Generator app and how to use it.

 ## Overview